-Taling Chan Floating Market is utilized by locals and frequented by less tourists than a few of the more famous markets near Bangkok (like Damnoen Saduak and Amphawa).
-Also, it’s closer to central Bangkok and does not require hiring a driver or devoting a full day to the trip (aka it’s cheap).
+Taling Chan Floating Market is used by locals for eating and frequented by less tourists than the more famous markets outside of Bangkok (like Damnoen Saduak and Amphawa).
+Also, it’s closer to central Bangkok and doesn’t require hiring a driver or devoting a full day to the trip (aka it’s cheap).
 You can also take public transportation all the way there.
 And as it’s mostly a food market, rather than catering to the sale of souvenirs and other junk to tourists, I had to go.

 I filtered through a ton of TripAdvisor reviews and searched the Internet for a floating market that wouldn’t be incredibly crowded with Westerners and require a two hour drive from the city.
 Also, let’s be real, I just wanted a place that served lots of legit food… especially after, much to my dismay, I found out that those cool framed bugs, beetles, and butterflies I saw sold at other floating markets likely wouldn’t be allowed to come home with me (thanks a lot United States Customs).
 Taling Chan seemed to be perfect, especially when I found out that we could get there via the Skytrain and a public bus ride.